AllenInstitute/bmtk/docs/autodocs/source/simulators.rst

 Creating the environment
 ++++++++++++++++++++++++
 A good way to create a working simulation directory is to copy an existing one and make modifications as needed.
-The bmtk [LINK] and SONATA [link] github page contains multiple examples.
+The `BMTK <https://github.com/AllenInstitute/bmtk>`_ and `SONATA <https://github.com/AllenInstitute/sonata>`_ github page contains multiple examples.

-BMTK also contains a script ``bmtk.utils.sim_setup`` that will automatically create a base-line simulation environment for you.
+BMTK also contains a script :py:func:`bmtk.utils.sim_setup` that will automatically create a base-line simulation environment for you.
 To create the directory structure for a BioNet simulation called my_sim, including the necessary config and run scripts, run the following in the command-line:

 .. code:: bash

    $ python -m bmtk.utils.sim_setup bionet my_sim

-You may also replace *bionet* with either *pointnet*, *popnet*, or *filternet*.
-Once it my_sim/ directory has been created the modeler will need to move the necessary network, components, and input files to their correct place.
+You may also replace **bionet** with either **pointnet**, **popnet**, or **filternet**.
+Once it *my_sim/* directory has been created the modeler will need to move the necessary network, components, and input files to their correct place.
 Then modify the configuration, using a text editor, as required.
-And finally the network can be run [See below].
+And finally the network can be run.
+See below.

 The sim_setup script also contains many extra options, see the help menu for full list:

 .. code:: bash

    $ python -m bmtk.utils.sim_setup -h

 Configuration Files
 -------------------